JujuAdams/Vinyl/docs/5.0/Terminology.md

 ### Queue

 Plays sound assets from an array one after another.
-If a sound asset is set to loop then the queue will hold on that looping asset until instructed to advance by calling [`VinylQueueNext()`](Patterns).
+If a sound asset is set to loop then the queue will hold on that looping asset until the voice is told to stop looping by using `VinylLoopSet()`.

 The queue itself can be set to loop, restarting the entire sequence from the start once playback reaches the end of the queue.

 ### Multi